 Soil pH & Why it Matters

-Soil pH also affects soil-dwelling organisms, which in turn affect the soils conditions and plant health.
+Soil pH also affects soil-dwelling organisms, which in turn affect the soil conditions and plant health.
 Slightly acidic conditions are enjoyed by most plants, along with earthworms J

 pH levels for plants should usually be between 6.0 and 7.0, but we’ll get more into that later.
 Soil pH is a result of multiple factors, including rain, fertilizers, and plants growing.

-When pH levels are out of whack it can prevent plants from absorbing the nutrients they need, and also release other nutrients in such high levels that it basically poisons the plant.
+When pH levels are out of whack it can prevent plants from absorbing the nutrients they need, and also release other nutrients at such high levels that it basically poisons the plant.
 Yikes!

 Vegetable Soil pH Needs

 As mentioned earlier, pH levels for plants should usually be between 6.0 and 7.0.
 Some plants prefer more acidic soil, and others prefer more alkaline levels.
 Common exceptions include blueberries and potatoes that need more acidic soil to thrive.
 Below is a more detailed list of vegetables.